shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

 authors: [dn]
 github_link: blog/_posts/2015-11-18-dynamic-shopping-worlds.md
 ---
 The shopping worlds (also called emotions) are one of the central content pages in Shopware.
-With them even non-technical persons can create landing pages, product-, category- or blog-teasers and many other content types.
+With them, even non-technical persons can create landing pages, product, category or blog teasers and many other content types.
 In addition to that there is the easy to use editor, powerful components and extensibility, of course.

 There are cases, however, where you might want to use the shopping worlds for other kind of content pages - or where you